NikhilNarayana/FRC-YouTube-Uploader/README.md

 ### Event Values
 ![alt text](https://i.imgur.com/m5He8Ki.png)

-##### Match File Locations
+##### Match File Location
-You can now pick where the match files are by clicking open and then navigating to the directory you would like to pull match videos from.
+Select the root directory for files by clicking open and then navigating to the directory you would like to pull match videos from.

+##### Get Newest File
+If your recording program doesn't support setting the file names with the necessary info each time you can use this simply get the newest file in the directory instead.
+This is great for programs like OBS, XSplit, and vMix.

 ##### Production Team/Facebook Name/Twitter Handle/Website Link
 Constants that used to be in the script itself, you can now edit them as you see fit without going into the code.